Alone2/tellosimulator/README.md

 # tellosimulator

-A few bash scripts to "simulate" a tello drone.
+A python script to "simulate" a tello drone.

-Currently there is only a video stream / listener for commands.
+Requirements: ffmpeg, screen, python3, iptables

-Requirements: ffmpeg, netcat (BSD Version), screen
+To start run tello.py

-To start run start.sh
+Exit using ctrl+c